AndreyYamp/THND/README.md

 The web-server works only in local network at the moment with IP: 192.168.0.115.
 Device includes only analog temperature sensor therefore web-server can monitor the temperature only.
 Exceeding temperature limits, THND sends e-mail via Gmail.
-Signal from thermistor converted with Steinhartâ€“Hart equation.
+Signal from thermistor converted with Steinhart–Hart equation.
+The application sports anti-spam logic that prevents notification spam in case of longer sensor triggering.

 Hardware:
 Arduino Mega 2560